Proto-Tocharian language: Vowels

+The palatalized labiovelar approximate w likely allophonically colored the preceding ä into an /y/ like sound due to the differences in development between Tocharian A and B.

+Stress

 Proto-Tocharian had phonemic stress, although its position varies depending on the researcher.
 Many researchers project the Tocharian B stress that is recoverable from ā~a and a~ä alternations back to Proto-Tocharian.
 For the most part, this stress does not reflect PIE stress.
 Rather, most bisyllabic words have initial stress, and trisyllabic and longer words usually have stress on the second syllable.
 A number of multisyllabic words in Tocharian B appear to indicate that more than one syllable was stressed; it is thought that these reflect clitics or affixes that still behaved phonologically as separate words in Proto-Tocharian.
 Ringe, however, prefers to project the PIE stress unchanged into Proto-Tocharian, and assumes that the radically different system seen in Tocharian B evolved within the separate history of that language.

-The outcome of the PIE sequences *iH and *uH when not followed by a vowel is disputed.
-It is generally agreed that *ih₂ became Proto-Tocharian *yā; a similar change occurred in Ancient Greek.
-It is also usually accepted that *ih₃ likewise became Proto-Tocharian *yā, although it is unclear whether this reflects a direct change *ih₃ > *yā /ya/ or a change *ih₃ > *yō /yo:/ > *yā /ya/ (echoing a similar change in Ancient Greek), since PIE *ō is generally thought to have become Proto-Tocharian *ā (which was not a long vowel).
-The outcomes of all other sequences are much less clear.
-A number of etymologies appear to indicate a parallel change *uh₂ > *wā, but some also appear to indicate a change *uh₂ > *ū > *u.
-Ringe demonstrates that all the occurrences of *wā can potentially be explained as due to analogy, and prefers to postulate a general sound change *uH > *ū > *u following the normal outcome of *uH in other languages, but a number of other researchers (e.g. Krause and Slocum) prefer to see *uh₂ > *wā as the regular sound change.
-The outcome of *ih₁ is likewise disputed, with Ringe similarly preferring a regular change *ih₁ > *ī > i while others postulate a regular change *ih₁ > *ye > *yä.
-As elsewhere, the main difficulty is that, relative to other Indo-European languages, Tocharian is sparsely attested and was subject to a particularly large number of analogical changes.

-A number of umlaut processes occurred in the Proto-Tocharian period, which tended to increase the number of rounded vowels.
-Vowel rounding also resulted from the influence of nearby labiovelars, although this occurred after the Proto-Tocharian period, with differing results in Tocharian A and B, generally with more rounding in Tocharian A (e.g. PIE *gʷṃ- "come" > PToch *kʷäm- > Tocharian A kum- but Tocharian B käm-).